sfu-sun-lab/protein-visualizer/README.md

 - If the current scale of the visualization is not sufficient to identify patterns , on the top right of the app bar is a sliding scale to horizontally expand the protein.

 - In addition to scaling, there is also a window feature that allows users to target a specific region for visualization.
 This is particularily useful when scaling alone is not sufficient to seperate patterns.
 The window feature is located below the original visualization.

+Please cite following publication when using the visualizer:

+- Discovery and Visualization of the Hidden Relationships among N-Glycosylation, Disulfide Bonds, and Membrane Topology.
+International Journal of Molecular Sciences.
+2023; 24(22):16182.

+For further information, contact Dr. Bingyun Sun: bingyun_sun@sfu.ca